kendoll7/deep-learning-challenge/README.md

 Name of applicant appears more than 5 times
 Type of application is in T3, T4, T5, T6, T7, T8, T10, or T19
 The classification of the applicant is C1000, C2000, C1200, C2100, or C3000

+I recommend the RandomForest model as it reduces the effect of outliers and is also fairly accurate with a score over 75%